wharton/wrds/README.rst

 ===============================

 WRDS-Py is a library for extracting data from WRDS data sources and getting it into Pandas.
-The library allows users to access SAS/SHARE and extract data using SQL statements.
+The library allows users to access data from WRDS and extract data using SQL statements.
 The data that is returned is read into a Pandas data frame.

 Installation